Arche Resonance Theory

 12.6 What Has Been Established

-The minimal compossible configuration derived in Section 11 is geometrically the equilateral triangle of cube roots of unity inscribed in the unit circle: the Arche-Delta.
-Its three-fold form follows from the balance condition, the PSR, and the dimensionality requirement that a non-degenerate closed configuration must span the full two-dimensional complex parameter space.
-Two positions satisfy balance and closure but are geometrically degenerate.
-Three positions at equal angular separation satisfy all conditions simultaneously and are the unique solution.
-The Arche-Delta is defined, named, and established as the irreducible relational unit of the Archeos and the geometric seed of the projected domain.
+The minimal compossible configuration is geometrically the equilateral triangle of cube roots of unity inscribed in the unit circle.
+This is the Arche-Delta.
+Its form follows from balance, the PSR, and the demand that a closed non-degenerate configuration span the full two-dimensional complex space.
+Two positions balance but remain degenerate.
+Three positions at equal angular separation satisfy all conditions together.

 Section 13: The Projection